Azure/Spark-Operationalization-On-Azure/samples/tutorial_setup.md

 To complete the AML CLI tutorials, you must provision a Microsoft Linux Data Science Virtual Machine (DSVM).
 For information on provisioning a DSVM, see [Provision the Linux Data Science Virtual Machine](https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-data-science-linux-dsvm-intro).

 If you have previously provisioned a DSVM and setup the AML CLI environment, you want to ensure that you have the latest AML CLI bits by updating the Updating the CLI.
-For information on updating the AML CLI installation, see Updating the CLI at the of this article.
+For information on updating the AML CLI installation, see Updating the CLI at the end of this article.

 **NOTE**: The information in this document pertains to DSVMs provisioned after February 1st, 2017.